evilwizardstudios/smithy/docpage/docs/editor/adapter.md

   By clicking the <button type="button" class="btn btn-primary btn-sm"><i class="fa fa-magnet fa-lg"></i></button> toggle, the movement handles will disappear and the magenta placement point will appear when the mouse enters the Scene View.
 Left clicking in the scene view will set the node's position to the placement point position.

-  <a id="connection-angle-snap"></a>
+  <a id="connection-vector-snap"></a>

-  By default, a node moved in this manner will recalculate its' [Connection Angle](node/#connection-angle) (it will try to align to the new surface normal).
+  By default, a node moved in this manner will recalculate its' [Connection Vector](node/#connection-vector) (it will try to align to the new surface normal).
 To prevent this behavior, click the <button type="button" class="btn btn-primary btn-sm"><i class="fa fa-external-link-square fa-lg"></i></button> button, which will toggle connection vector preservation.

   ---

-  **Adjust Connection Angle mode** draws a Unity rotation handle at the node position.
-This can be dragged in any axis to set the [Connection Angle](node#connection-angle) of the node.
+  **Adjust Connection Vector mode** draws a Unity rotation handle at the node position.
+This can be dragged in any axis to set the [Connection Vector](node#connection-vector) of the node.
 This mode will also append the following connection vector quick-set subpanel to the palette:

  | | | | | | |
  :---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|